lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-2. Instantiate the age and gender detection object.
+2. The age and gender detection object is instantiated.

 ```cpp
 AgeGenderDetection AgeGender;
 ```

-3. Load the model into the Inference Engine and associate it with the device using the Load helper class previously covered.
+3. The model is loaded into the Inference Engine and associated with the device using the Load helper class previously covered.

 ```cpp
 Load(AgeGender).into(pluginsForDevices[FLAGS_d_ag]);